 Our 8 Top Activities To Do In Guanajuato:

-The colourful and iconic Basilica de Nuestra Senora de Guanajuato built in 1693 stands majestically in Plaza de La Paz.
+The colourful and iconic Basilica de Nuestra Senora de Guanajuato built in 1693 stands majestically in Plaza de La Paz (the Plaza of Peace).
+It is located on a hill that gives it a feeling of majestic importance.

-Templo de San Francisco is located on Avenue Manuel Doblado and is a fine example of colonial architecture constructed in 1728.
+Templo de San Francisco is located on Avenue Manuel Doblado and is a fine example of late baroque architecture constructed in 1741.

-Officially opened by the President of Mexico Porfino Diaz in 1903 with the performance of Aida.
-What is impressive to the eye is the 12 columns of green stone and the rooftop of sculptures of the 9 muses.
+Officially opened by the President of Mexico Porfirio Diaz in 1903 with the performance of Aida.
+What is impressive to the eye is the 12 columns of greenstone and the rooftop of sculptures of the 9 muses.
 It was built in the Doric style with Roman inspiration.

 Pipila’s statute at the top of the hill that overlooks Guanajuato is a symbol of the local miners who joined the troops of Hidalgo in 1810 during the War of Independence.

-It’s a 15 minute up hill walk following the signs to Al Pipila.
+It’s a 15-minute uphill walk following the signs to Al Pipila.
 At the time of our visit, the Funicular was out of service.
 It is a bit of a climb!
-Don’t forget to take your water bottle.
+Definitely well worth it though for the views.
+You can take a taxi to the lookout if the Funicular is not working and you are not keen to complete the climb to the top.
+If you do take a taxi why not walk back down.

 In public squares around Guanajuato, you will find several statues of Don Quijote and other statues such as the Angel shown above.